nxskok/pasias/docs/06-power.md

 proportion $p$ (for example, the proportion of people agreeing with some statement).
 Often, we want to know whether the proportion is "really" greater than 0.5.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">That would mean assessing whether  an observed proportion could be greater than 0.5 just by chance, or  whether it is bigger enough than 0.5 to reject chance as a  plausible explanation.</span>
+\marginnote{That would mean assessing whether  an observed proportion could be greater than 0.5 just by chance, or  whether it is bigger enough than 0.5 to reject chance as a  plausible explanation.}
 That would entail testing a null
 $H_0: p=0.5$ against an alternative $H_a: p>0.5$.
 This is usually done
 by calculating the test statistic